Danewalker/BenchmarkNet/README.md

 --------
 Run the application and enter the desired parameters to override the default values.
 Do not perform any actions while the benchmark is running and wait until the process is complete.

 When you are going to perform a test with less than 256 simulated clients, it's highly recommended to switch [GC mode](https://github.com/nxrighthere/BenchmarkNet/wiki/Advanced-Options#gc-mode) from Server GC to Workstation GC.
+You can find more information in [this article](https://blogs.msdn.microsoft.com/seteplia/2017/01/05/understanding-different-gc-modes-with-concurrency-visualizer/) about how different GC modes are working.

 You can use any packet sniffer to monitor how the data is transmitted, but it may affect the results.